Harrisdale Senior High School is

 A parent or legal guardian applying to enrol a child in a government school completes an Application for Admission (enrolment) form.

-Complete one form for each child and attach proof of your usual place of residence.
+Complete one form for each child and attach three proofs of your usual place of residence.
 An example of this is a utilities account (electricity, water or telephone) showing your name and usual place of residence.

 Parents/guardians must ensure that their child's birth certificate, immunisation records, school reports from the previous school, and any Family Court orders or parenting plans registered with the Family Court, are provided at the time of enrolment.

-*Please also note the following dates are School Development Days (“pupil free”):
+*Please note the following dates are School Development Days (“pupil free”):

-The Harrisdale SHS uniform is available from Uniform Concepts Super Store, 1/35 Biscayne Way, Jandakot.
+The Harrisdale SHS uniform is available from Uniform Concepts Super Store is located at 24/26 Solomon Rd, Jandakot.

 Initially, the uniform should be purchased from the store.